mn-mde-edfi/MDE-EdFi-Documentation/reference/descriptors_resources.md

 |     03    |     Parent Advisory Council    |     **2861**    |     PartTimeVolunteer    |     Code **2860** for FullTimeVolunteer is also available if necessary    |
 |     99    |     Others    |     **2861**    |     PartTimeVolunteer    |     Code **2860** for FullTimeVolunteer is also available if necessary    |

-### LevelOfEducationDescriptors
+### LevelOfEducationDescriptor
-Another descriptor in Ed-Fi that benefits from a translation from EES is **levelOfEducationDescriptors**.
-See the [descriptorTables folder](https://mn-mde-edfi.github.io/MDE-EdFi-Documentation/descriptorTables/) for the latest list of codes.
+Another descriptor in Ed-Fi that benefits from a translation from EES is [levelOfEducationDescriptor](../descriptorTables/LevelOfEducationDescriptor.csv).
 With one exception, these values are a direct translation from the _EducationBackground_ codes used in the EE system.
 For example, code value ```1050``` for Associate's degree.
 The only exception is that EE code ```0000``` for "Not Specified" should be mapped into Ed-Fi code ```9999``` for "Other".
 The following table details the translation:
 |EES BackgroundCode|EES BackgroundShortName|Ed-Fi levelOfEducationDescriptorId|Ed-Fi codeValue|Ed-Fi description|
 |---|----|-------|------|---|
 |0000              |Not Specified          |3403                              |9999           |09999 - Other                                     |